The Abolitionist, launched in the spring of 2005, is a bilingual (English/Spanish)

 Features focus on “Pathways toward Freedom,” covering different strategies for getting our people out of cages.

-Issue 33 of The Abolitionist, released in November 2020, introduces the newspaper new “feature-and-column hybrid” structure, with a set of feature pieces focuses on providing critical analysis, reflection and resources on the COVID-19 pandemic.
+Issue 34 of The Abolitionist, released in March 2021, continues the newspaper’s new “feature-and-column” structure, with a set of feature pieces focuses on providing critical analysis, reflection and resources on fighting fascism and neoliberalism.

-Issue 33 also introduced a new column with imprisoned author, abolitionist educator and (dis)organizer Stevie Wilson.
+Issue 33 (printed in November 2020) introduced a new column with imprisoned author, abolitionist educator and (dis)organizer Stevie Wilson.
 Listen to why Stevie thinks why The Abolitionist is a vital project in this recording he shared with us for our Issue 33 launch event in December 2020.

 Subscribe to The Abolitionist and support radical prisoner political education